How to Overcome Test Anxiety: Science-Based Strategies

 reduction in pre-exam anxiety for students who track study hours

-Time tracking also prevents a common anxiety trap: feeling like you've studied "all day" when you actually did 2 hours of focused work between 6 hours of distracted pseudo-studying.
-Knowing your real numbers builds genuine confidence.
+Time tracking also prevents a common anxiety trap: feeling like you've studied "all day" when you actually did 2 hours of focused work scattered between 6 hours of distracted pseudo-studying.
+Without tracking, you don't know.
+With tracking, you know exactly where you stand—and that certainty is calming.

 Try Athenify for free